cykoe/diary/yu-gi-oh!/index.md

-play yu-gi-oh! online with ease
+this is nothing but allows you to play Yu-Gi-Oh! with your friend if you are bored.